nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Indication that Session List has been successfully updated is shown in the status message.

    1. Other incorrect View Session commands to try: `sview`, `sview p/+2s` (where unit of time is not d/m/y), `...` <br>
-      Expected: View of Session List is unchanged.
+      Expected: View of Session List is unchanged. <br>
       Error details shown in the status message.

 ### 6.9 Adding a Schedule